Childhood trauma

-Childhood trauma is often described as serious adverse childhood experiences (ACEs).
-Children may go through a range of experiences that classify as psychological trauma; these might include neglect, abandonment, sexual abuse, emotional abuse, and physical abuse, witnessing abuse of a sibling or parent, or having a mentally ill parent.
-These events have profound psychological, physiological, and sociological impacts and can have negative, lasting effects on health and well-being such as unsocial behaviors, attention deficit hyperactivity disorder (ADHD), and sleep disturbances.
-Similarly, children with mothers who have experienced traumatic or stressful events during pregnancy can increase the child's risk of mental health disorders and other neurodevelopmental disorders.
-Kaiser Permanente and the Centers for Disease Control and Prevention's 1998 study on adverse childhood experiences determined that traumatic experiences during childhood are a root cause of many social, emotional, and cognitive impairments that lead to increased risk of unhealthy self-destructive behaviors, risk of violence or re-victimization, chronic health conditions, low life potential and premature mortality.
-As the number of adverse experiences increases, the risk of problems from childhood through adulthood also rises.
-Nearly 30 years of study following the initial study has confirmed this.
-Many states, health providers, and other groups now routinely screen parents and children for ACEs.
+Childhood trauma is often described as serious adverse childhood experiences.
+Children may go through a range of experiences that classify as psychological trauma; these might include neglect, abandonment, sexual abuse, emotional abuse, and physical abuse.
+They may also witness abuse of a sibling or parent, or have a mentally ill parent.
+Childhood trauma has been correlated with later negative effects on health and psychological wellbeing.
+However, resilience is also a common outcome; many children who experience adverse childhood experiences do not develop mental or physical health problems.

 Health

-Traumatic experiences during childhood causes stress that increases an individual's allostatic load and thus affects the immune system, nervous system, and endocrine system.
-Exposure to chronic stress triples or quadruples the vulnerability to adverse medical outcomes.
-Childhood trauma is often associated with adverse health outcomes including depression, hypertension, autoimmune diseases, lung cancer, and premature mortality.
-Effects of childhood trauma on brain development includes a negative impact on emotional regulation and impairment of development of social skills.
-Research has shown that children raised in traumatic or risky family environments tend to have excessive internalizing (e.g., social withdrawal, anxiety) or externalizing (e.g., aggressive behavior), and suicidal behavior.
-Recent research has found that physical and sexual abuse are associated with mood and anxiety disorders in adulthood, while personality disorders and schizophrenia are linked with emotional abuse as adults.
-In addition, research has proposed that mental health outcomes from childhood trauma may be better understood through a dimensional framework (internalizing and externalizing) as opposed to specific disorders.
+Childhood traumatic experiences leads to stress that increases an individual's allostatic load, negatively affecting the immune system, nervous system, and endocrine system.
+Exposure to chronic stress can triple or quadruple the risk to adverse medical outcomes.
+Childhood trauma is often linked to various health issues including depression, hypertension, autoimmune diseases, lung cancer, and premature mortality.

+The effects of childhood trauma on brain development can hinder emotional regulation and impair social skill development.
+Research indicates that children raised in traumatic or risky family environments often display excessive internalizing (e.g., social withdrawal, anxiety) or externalizing (e.g., aggressive behavior), and suicidal behavior.
+Recent research has found that physical and sexual abuse are associated with mood and anxiety disorders in adulthood, while emotional abuse is linked to personality disorders and schizophrenia later in life.
+Recent research suggests that mental health outcomes from childhood trauma may be better understood through a dimensional framework (internalizing and externalizing) as opposed to specific disorders.